joemoore94/NeuralNetwork/README.md

 # NeuralNetwork
-A neural network using convolution, max pooling and ReLU function from scratch.
+A neural network using convolution, max pooling and ReLU function from scratch (NNFS).

 The program seeks to fully utilize object oriented programming for future costumization and tweaking.